-On compatible KitKat and Lollipop devices, you can send a live stream of your device's screen up to the Chromecast — it's a great way of showing off some of your favorite photos or playing a game on a larger display if the app doesn't support casting natively.
+On compatible Android devices, you can send a live stream of your device's screen up to the Chromecast — it's a great way of showing off some of your favorite photos or playing a game on a larger display if the app doesn't support casting natively.

 From Settings head into the Display menu and tab Cast screen.
-The same option is available from the pull-down quick settings panel in Lollipop.
 All you have to do then is choose the Chromecast in question to see your display mirrored up on the device the dongle is connected to.

 Reset your Chromecast

-Head into the Chromecast app, choose Devices, then tap the cog icon next to your Chromecast device.
+Head into the Google Home app, choose Devices, then tap the cog icon next to your Chromecast device.
 Tap the menu button (three vertical dots in the top right corner) and you can choose to reboot your Chromecast or run a factory reset and start from scratch again.